MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 The first question is answered through a **hypothesis test**\index{hypothesis test}, while the second is addressed with a **confidence interval**\index{confidence interval}.

+Statistical inference is the practice of making decisions and conclusions from data in the context of uncertainty.
+Errors do occur, just like rare events, and the data set at hand might lead us to the wrong conclusion.
+While a given data set may not always lead us to a correct conclusion, statistical inference gives us tools to control and evaluate how often these errors occur.

 ### Motivating example: Martian alphabet {#Martian}